Citation, DOI, disclosures and article data

 A plain abdominal (KUB) film can identify large radiopaque calculi.
 However, smaller calculi and/or radiolucent stones may go undetected.
 Obstruction/hydronephrosis cannot be adequately assessed.

 For low-dose initial investigation, plain film with ultrasound is used in some centers for specific patient groups.
-For follow up, plain film is useful when stone has been demonstrated on abdominal x-ray and/or CT scanogram.
+For follow up, plain film is useful when a stone has been demonstrated on abdominal x-ray and/or CT scanogram.

 In patients with little pelvic fat, distinguishing a ureteric calculus from a phlebolith can be challenging.
 Two signs have been found helpful: